MATHEMATICS

 Rotational Learning

-CCSA Hockey
+CCSA Netball

 Each child in Room 1 will bring a book home everyday to read and complete a quick reading activity.
 This reading activity and reading log will be displayed in the homework book.